-If no line voltage is present however (e.g. if it is switched off in order to open a door), error code 901 or 201 (error group 7, no line voltage / sync signal) appears on the controller and the alarm relay is switched.
-This happens due to the absence of line voltage.
-The error message can be reset by switching on the line voltage again and setting the RS bit ($\$ section 8.5.3 "Reset (RS)" on page 24).
+But interruption of the line voltage (e.g. by being switched off when a door is opened) triggers the error message 201 (error group no. 7, network voltage/sync signal is missing) and the Alarm relay switches.
+This is caused by the lack of line voltage.
+The error message can be reset by switching on the line voltage again and setting the RS bit (\$\sigma\$ section 8.5.3 "Reset (RS)" on page 24).

-You can easily process the error code that appears if the line voltage is switched of f - or suppress switching of the alarm relay - in the PLC program.
+You can easily process the error code that appears if the line voltage is switched off - or suppress switching of the alarm relay - in the PLC program.